openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 Function: An implementation of the [Set](collection_package_interface.md#interface-sett) interface based on [TreeMap](collection_package_class.md#class-treemapk-v-where-k--comparablek).

-The primary purpose of this class is to provide an ordered storage structure for elements, enabling fast insertion, deletion, and lookup operations.
+The primary purpose of this class is to provide an ordered element storage structure that enables fast insertion, deletion, and lookup of elements.

 [TreeSet](collection_package_class.md#class-treesett-where-t--comparablet) can be used in any scenario requiring ordered element storage, such as databases, caches, lookup tables, etc.

-Parent Type:
+Parent Types:

 - [OrderedSet](collection_package_interface.md#interface-orderedsett)\<T>